 8. Foster relationships

-9. Make sure you’re set up with the right technology
+9. Equip yourself with the right technology

 10. Set aside time for virtual socialising

-Even though working from home means no face-to-face interaction with colleagues, with modern technology it’s still possible to socialise with colleagues during breaks via tools such as Microsoft Teams, Zoom Google Hangouts and more.
+Even though working from home means no face-to-face interaction with colleagues, with modern technology, it's still possible to socialise with colleagues during breaks via tools such as Microsoft Teams, Zoom, Google Hangouts and more.